Fall 2026 Workshop

 Pricing and Registration

 Only 12 spots available.
-Registration closes on Monday, November 10th, or sooner if all spots are claimed.
+Registration closes on Wednesday, September 16.

 Bonus

-Register by Oct 17 to receive a bonus packet of prompts and inspiration texts delivered a week before class begins!
+Register by September 4th to receive a bonus packet of prompts and inspiration texts delivered one week after the workshop ends.

 Refund Policy